bitzec/bitzec/README.md

 * :blue_book: See the documentation at the [ReadtheDocs](https://zcash.readthedocs.io)
   for help and more information.
-* :incoming_envelope: Ask for help on the [Zcash](https://forum.z.cash/) forum.
-* :mag: Chat with our support community on [Rocket.Chat](https://chat.zcashcommunity.com/channel/user-support)

 Participation in the Zcash project is subject to a [Code of Conduct](code_of_conduct.md).